codeshef/InstagramApp/README.md

             Advanced Queries: In this step we learn about finding data from parse server using parse queries and update that data.

+            Fourth Step:

+            In this step we built Login and SignUp page and learn Advance Keyboard Features.

+            Fifth Step:

+            After LogIn Page we see list of users.